IPA’s, pilsners, stouts, hefeweizens, lambics, dunkels, and porters…

 Unlike wine, beer styles aren’t categorized by their primary ingredient, the cereal grain.
-The different styles of beer are determined by its type (ale or lager), and then by its color, flavor, and aroma.
-So knowing the differences between the most popular beers styles will give you an excellent understanding of how different beers will taste.
+The different styles of beer are determined by type (ale or lager), and then by its color, flavor, and aroma.
+Knowing the differences between the most popular beers styles will give you an excellent understanding of how different beers will taste.

 So for the rest of this article, that’s what we’re going to look at.
-We’re going to go through and dissect the most popular beers styles served around the world today.
-Those beers are:
+We’re going to go through and dissect the most popular beers style served around the world today.
+Those different beer types are:

 Pale Lagers are the most commonly consumed beers on the planet.
-And before the rise of craft beers, they dominated even more.
-When most people think of beer, they think of pale lagers, and the majority of the more popular brands out there are pale lagers.
+In fact, the majority of non-craft beers on the market are pale lagers.
+When most people think of beer, they think of pale lagers, and the majority of the more popular brands of beer are pale lagers.

-Budweiser, Stella Artois, Asahi, Heineken, Peroni, and VB (Victoria Bitter), are all examples of pale lagers.
-In fact, the majority of non-craft beers are pale lagers.
-They’re brewed to be light, clean, and crisp in flavor and aromas.
+Pale lagers are brewed to be light, clean, and crisp in flavor and aromas.
 They sit around the 4-5% ABV mark, they’re not ‘hoppy’ and they’re ideally served at cold temperatures.
 Essentially, they’re the perfect refreshment on a hot summers day!

-Pale lagers make up the majority of lagers in the world.
-But there’s such a thing as dark lagers too which we’ll look at below.
+Although pale lagers make up the majority of lagers in the world, there is such a thing as dark lagers which we’ll look at below.

-The Pilsner originated in the town of Plzen in the Czech Republic when they started to flavor their pale lagers with a stronger hop called the Saaz hop.
+The Pilsner originated in the town of Plzen in the Czech Republic when brewers began flavoring their pale lagers with a stronger hop called the Saaz hop.
 The result became a world-class beer that’s now called the Pilsner, appropriately named after the town of its origin.

 I LOVE pilsners.
-It’s probably my favorite beer style.
-And the best way I’ve learned to think about them is that they’re a pale lager on steroids.
-They’re still light, clean, and crisp beers.
-But because they’ve been flavored more heavily with the Saaz hop, they’re richer and more full in flavor, bitterness, and aromas.
+They probably my favorite beer style.
+The best way I’ve learned to think about them is that they’re a pale lager on steroids.
+They’re still light, clean, and crisp beers, but because they’ve been flavored more heavily with the Saaz hop, they’re richer and more full in flavor, bitterness, and aromas.

 Essentially, they’re a ‘hoppy’ pale lager.
 They vary in ABV% but they generally sit around the 5-6% mark.

-In Germany, they’re known as Dunkel beers, and as you would expect, dark lagers are dark in color.
+Dark lagers as you would expect are dark in color.
 The reason they’re dark is because of how the grains were roasted during the malting process.
-The longer grains are roasted for, the darker they become and this directly influences changes the color & flavor of the beer, regardless of whether it’s an ale or a lager.
+The longer grains are roasted for, the darker they become, in turn directly influencing the color and flavor of the beer.

-Dark lagers can range from Amber to Black, their ABV usually sits around the 4-5% mark, they’re smooth in flavor and low in bitterness.
-That’s because they don’t have excessive hops added, as with most lagers, so the majority of its flavor & texture comes from the grains.
+Dark lagers can range from amber to black in color and their ABV usually sits around the 4-5% mark.
+They are smooth in flavor and low in bitterness because they don’t have excessive hops added, as with most lagers.
+The majority of dark lager’s flavor and texture comes from the grain.

 Pale ales are easily the most commonly made and consumed craft beers on the planet.
-In particular, Australians and Americans love them but they’re becoming more and more popular all over the world.
+In particular, Australians and Americans love pale ales but they’re becoming more and more popular all over the world.
 And for good reason.